STORY Guide to Japan's Wagyu Brands Premium Japanese beef

 Matsusaka Ushi is a brand of premium wagyu from virgin cows raised under stringent conditions in and around Matsusaka City in Mie Prefecture .
 The cattle are tracked from birth to slaughter to ensure their authenticity.
 The highly-marbled beef has a high fat-to-meat ratio and rich mouthfeel.
 These cows are famous for being fed beer to increase their appetites in some of the farms.

-Arguably the most well-known brand of wagyu known outside of Japan, Kobe Beef refers to cows raised under stringent conditions by commercial cattle farmers in the Kobe City area of Hyogo Prefecture .
+Arguably the most well-known brand of wagyu known outside of Japan, Kobe Beef refers to cows raised under stringent conditions at specialised livestock farms in Hyogo Prefecture .
 The cattle are fed specially selected rice and corn.
 The resulting well-marbled meat is known for its refined, rich sweetness and unique aroma.
 Former U.S. President Obama is just one of the many famous persons who wanted to eat Kobe Beef when visiting Japan.

-A brand of wagyu raised in Shiga Prefecture , Ohmi cattle are raised with extreme care.
+A brand of wagyu raised in Shiga Prefecture , Omi cattle are raised with extreme care.
 In addition to having a very fine grain, this meat is distinctive from other wagyu types due to the viscosity of its fat.
-Before meat eating became common in Japan during the 19th century, miso marinated Ohmi Beef was presented to the ruling shogun as a medicinal cure.
+Before meat eating became common in Japan during the 19th century, miso marinated Omi Beef was presented to the ruling shogun as a medicinal cure.